ubirch/ubirch-certificate-js-reference/README.md

 ## Troubleshooting

-If you have any problems compiling or executing this widget examples, try to solve any problems in the main project first by:
+If you have any problems compiling or executing this examples, try to solve any problems in the main project first by:

 - calling `npm install` in the root directory